jamirali720/level-2-assignment-2/README.md

 1. I have created a route  **myServerLink/api/products:productId** . productId as a params
 2. product will be updated as specific productId.

- * If a product  has to update all properties , then: product all properties will be provided like this.
+ * If a product  has to update all properties , then: product all properties will be provided from client sites like this.

  ```javascript